databloom/integrated-robotics/docs/HAMMERSPACE_MRD.md

 - **For Engineers**: "Simplify complex data integration with AI-powered automation"

 #### 4.3.2 Positioning Statement
-"Issac-Nexus is the only data orchestration platform that combines MCP peer-to-peer sharing, hybrid RAG AI capabilities, and NVIDIA NIMS optimization to deliver intelligent data management for distributed robotics systems."
+"Issac-Nexus is the only data orchestration platform that combines MCP agent-based tool calling, hybrid RAG AI capabilities, and NVIDIA NIMS optimization to deliver intelligent data management for distributed robotics systems."

 ## 5. Go-to-Market Strategy